CDCgov/MIRA-NF/README.md

 Second, move samplesheet into a run folder with fastq files:

-Illumina should be set up as follows:
+Illumina set up should be set up as follows:

 1. <RUN_PATH>/fastqs <- all fastqs should be out at this level
 2. <RUN_PATH>/samplesheet.csv

-Oxford Nanopore should be set up as follows:
+Oxford Nanopore set up should be set up as follows:

 1. <RUN_PATH>/fastq_pass <- fastqs should be within barcode folders as given by ONT machine
 2. <RUN_PATH>/samplesheet.csv

+**Note:** The name of the run folder will be used to name outputs files.

 Third, pull the mira-cli work flow from github using: